survivejs/webpack-book/manuscript/developing/03_configuring_hmr.md

 * To work, HMR requires both client and server side support.
 For this purpose, webpack-dev-server provides both.
 Often you have to implement the client side interface although loaders like *style-loader* implement it for you.
 * It is a good idea to use the `NamedModulesPlugin` during development as that gives you better debug information.
-* The default HMR setup may be problematic on certain systems.
-For this reason, you may have to enable more resource intensive polling instead of relying on system level hook based options.
+* The default HMR setup can be problematic on certain systems.
+For this reason, more resource intensive polling is an option.
 * WDS does far more than refreshing and HMR.
 For example proxying allows you to connect it to other servers.

 In the next chapter, you make it harder to make mistakes by introducing JavaScript linting to the project.